matthew-brett/pydagogue/installing_on_debian.rst

 The Debian packages record dependencies with other libraries so you will always get the libraries you need as part of the install.

-If you use pip to install packages, then you don't get these guarantees.
-If you use pip and run into problems with your Python installation, it will be harder for you to get support from the Debian / Ubuntu community, because you are using an installation method that they do not support, and that is considerably more fragile.
+If you use Pip to install packages, then you don't get these guarantees.
+If you use Pip and run into problems with your Python installation, it will be harder for you to get support from the Debian / Ubuntu community, because you are using an installation method that they do not support, and that is more fragile.

 So, consider whether you can get away with the package versions in your distribution, maybe by using the most recent packages from NeuroDebian.
-If you can use these, then you probably should not use the pip installs I'm describing below.
+If you can use these, then you probably should not use the Pip installs I'm describing below.

 *****************************
-Why you might want to use pip
+Why you might want to use Pip
 *****************************

-Although pip installs are a lot more fragile than Debian / Ubuntu package installs, they do have several advantages.
-With pip you can:
+Although Pip installs are more fragile than Debian / Ubuntu package installs, they do have several advantages.
+With Pip you can:

 * get the latest version of the package;
 * install specific packages into virtualenvs;
 * install packages that have not yet been built for your distribution.

 **********************************************************
-If you do want pip installs on your Debian / Ubuntu system
+If you do want Pip installs on your Debian / Ubuntu system
 **********************************************************

 The recipe I propose is this:

 * if you have any `easy_install` installations, :doc:`remove them
   <un_easy_install>`;
+* install Pip and virtualenvwrapper_ into your user directories (rather than the system directories);
-* Use ``pip install --user`` to install packages into your day-to-day default Python environment;
+* use ``pip install --user`` to install packages into your day-to-day default Python environment;
-* Install pip and virtualenvwrapper_ into your system, then upgrade them with ``pip install --user --upgrade``;
-* install the various Debian / Ubuntu packages containing dependencies for common Python packages like numpy, scipy, matplotlib;
-* install Python packages via pip, and let pip wheel caching take care of keeping a binary wheel ready for the next time you install this package;
+* install Python packages via Pip, and let Pip wheel caching take care of keeping a binary wheel ready for the next time you install this package;
 * have a very low threshold for using virtualenvs, via virtualenvwrapper.

-I suggest you never use pip to change your system-wide packages |--| so you never use pip with ``sudo``.
-This makes sure your pip-installed packages do not break your system.
+I suggest you never use Pip to change your system-wide packages |--| so you never use Pip with ``sudo``.
+This makes sure your Pip-installed packages do not break your system.
 To avoid ``sudo`` you should always install into your user directories (via ``pip install --user``) or within virtualenvs (see below).

 ********************************************************
-Use pip ``--user`` installs for your default environment
+Use Pip ``--user`` installs for your default environment
 ********************************************************

-The ``--user`` flag to ``pip install`` tells pip to install packages in some specific directories within your home directory.
+The ``--user`` flag to ``pip install`` tells Pip to install packages in some specific directories within your home directory.
 This is a good way to have your own default Python environment that adds to the packages within your system directories, and therefore, does not affect the system Python